satyammistari/eHealth/README.md

 cd <YOUR_PROJECT_NAME>

   #Install Dependancies
-1) npm instal
-2) npm run dev
+Step 1: npm install

-Step 3: Start the development server with auto-reloading and an instant preview. npm run dev
+Step 2: Start the development server with auto-reloading and an instant preview. npm run dev
 ```